The Misfits (1961 film): Critical reaction

+Accolades

+At the 14th Directors Guild of America Awards, John Huston received a nomination for Outstanding Directing – Feature Film.
+Marilyn Monroe was honored as "World Film Favorite" at the 19th Golden Globe Awards in 1962, five months before her death.
+The film also received recognition decades later when it was nominated for inclusion in the American Film Institute’s 2005 list, AFI's 100 Years of Film Scores.

+Legacy

+The Misfits is remembered as the final completed film for both Clark Gable and Marilyn Monroe.
+Gable suffered a heart attack two days after filming ended and died on November 16, 1960.
+The film premiered in New York City on February 1, 1961 which would have been Clark Gable's 60th birthday; Monroe and Montgomery Clift attended the premiere, while Arthur Miller appeared with his children.
+Less than 18 months later, on August 5, 1962, Monroe died of an apparent drug overdose at the age of 36.
+Her death, combined with Gable’s, cast a long shadow over the film’s legacy.
+In her final interview, Monroe—who never knew her father—revealed that she often fantasized Gable was her father, underscoring the personal weight she attached to their collaboration.
+She later expressed dissatisfaction with both the film and her performance.

+The other principal cast members also met poignant fates: James Barton died in 1962; Clift passed away in 1966 after making only three more films; Thelma Ritter died in 1969; and Eli Wallach outlived all his co-stars, passing away in 2014 at age 98.

 The documentary The Legend of Marilyn Monroe (1966) includes footage shot while The Misfits was being made.
 Miller's autobiography Timebends (1987) described the making of the film.
 The 2001 PBS documentary Making The Misfits did the same.
 Primary sources such as The Making of the Misfits by James Goode, Conversations with Marilyn by W.J.
 Weatherby, and Miller's account, particularly his assertion that The Misfits script was a "valentine" for Monroe, inspired the docu-drama play Misfits by Alex Finlayson, which was commissioned by director Greg Hersov.
 Misfits premiered at the Royal Exchange Theatre, Manchester, UK in 1996, directed by Hersov and starring Lisa Eichhorn as Marilyn Monroe.

 Arthur Miller's last play Finishing the Picture (2004), although fiction, was based on the events involved in the making of The Misfits.

-Discovered scene

-In August 2018, an un-released nude scene where Marilyn Monroe exposes herself while making love with Clark Gable's character, and which was thought to have been lost, was discovered.
+In August 2018, an unreleased nude scene where Monroe's character exposes herself while dressing after being woken up, and which was thought to have been lost, was discovered.

 Home media

-The Misfits was released to DVD by MGM Home Entertainment on May 8, 2012 as a Region 1 widescreen DVD and on May 10, 2011 on Blu-ray.
+The Misfits was released on Blu-ray by MGM Home Entertainment on May 10, 2011.
+A Region 1 widescreen DVD edition followed on May 8, 2012.